-The nonlinear Schrödinger equation gives the lowest order effects of finite bandwidth on the evolution of a weakly nonlinear wave train.
+The nonlinear Schrödinger equation gives the lowestorder effects of finite bandwidth on the evolution of a weakly nonlinear wave train.
 Dysthe (1979) investigated the consequences of next order in bandwidth and he found a surprisingly large impact on the results for the growth rates of the modulational instability.
-Similarly, Crawford et al (1981) studied the stability of a uniform wave train using the complete Zakharov equation which retains all the high-order dispersion effects.
-In general, growth rates are reduced compared to results from the nonlinear Schrödinger equation, therefore according to the Zakharov and the Dysthe equation a uniform wave train is less unstable.
-In fact, growth rates and thresholds for instability were in better agreement with experimental results of Benjamin & Feir (1967) and Lake et al (1977)(cf. also Janssen, 1983a).
-The Zakharov and the Dysthe equation have, in addition, the interesting property that the nonlinear transfer coefficient and the angular frequencies are not symmetrical with respect to the carrier wave number.
+Similarly, Crawford et al. (1981) studied the stability of a uniform wave train using the complete Zakharov equation, which retains all of the high-order dispersion effects.
+In general, growth rates are reduced when compared with results from the nonlinear Schrödinger equation; therefore, according to the Zakharov and Dysthe equations, a uniform wave train is less unstable.
+In fact, growth rates and thresholds for instability were in better agreement with experimental results of Benjamin and Feir (1967) and Lake et al. (1977) (see also Janssen 1983a).
+The Zakharov and Dysthe equations have, in addition, the interesting property that the nonlinear transfer coefficient and the angular frequencies are not symmetrical with respect to the carrier wavenumber.
 It will be seen that this has important consequences for the spectral shape.

-The Dysthe equation follows from the Zakharov equation by expanding angular frequency to third order in the modulation wave number p while the interaction matrix T is expanded up to first order in p.
-For narrow-band wave trains it gives an accurate description of the sea state.
-However, wave spectra may become so broad that the narrow-band approximation becomes invalid, and therefore we have chosen to study numerical results from the Zakharov equation.
+The Dysthe equation follows from the Zakharov equation by expanding angular frequency to third order in the modulation wave number p while the interaction coefficient T is expanded up to first order in p.
+For narrowband wave trains it gives an accurate description of the sea state.
+However, wave spectra may become so broad that the narrowband approximation becomes invalid, and therefore I have chosen to study numerical results from the Zakharov equation.